Agents

 | Hourly | Memory extraction + reindex |

-A monitoring daemon (imsg-watcher) continuously polls the iMessage database.
+An iMessage monitoring daemon continuously polls the system database.
 Each incoming message spawns a fresh one-shot sub-agent with minimal permissions and a strict 300-second timeout.
 The sub-agent processes the request, responds, then terminates.
 No persistent sessions exist between messages.

 One message = one agent = one session.
 Complete isolation.